Coherent heat transfer leads to genuine quantum enhancement in the performances of continuous engines: introduction

 The conventional continuous quantum heat engines operate in a steady-state regime, by interacting continuously with hot and cold baths~\cite{Kosloff2014, Binder2018, Myers2022, Cangemi2023}.
 These engines, in general, deliver low power with high fluctuation~\cite{Kosloff2014, Rahav2012, Kalaee2021, Pena2021, Singh2023}.
 As a result, the reliability, i.e., the ratio between the variance and average of power (or relative fluctuation in power), of these engines is considerably compromised.
-Recent studies focus on improving the performance of quantum heat engines, aiming for more power with higher reliability (less relative fluctuation in power), by harnessing energetic coherence.
-It has been observed that continuous quantum thermal devices, when energetic coherence is present, may enhance power~\cite{Scully2011, Um2022} and efficiency~\cite{Scully2010, Dorfman2018}, suppress fluctuation in power~\cite{Kalaee2021, Singh2023}. and may lead to violation of classical thermodynamic trade-off relations (classical thermodynamic uncertainty relation (cTUR)~\cite{Barato2015} and power-efficiency-constancy trade-off relation~\cite{Pietzonka2018})~\cite{Ptaszy2018, Liu2019, Pal2020, Rignon2021, Pena2021, Kalaee2021, Van2022, Souza2022, Singh2023, Prech2023, Manzano2023}.
+It has been observed that continuous quantum thermal devices, when energetic coherence is present, may enhance power~\cite{Scully2011, Um2022} and efficiency~\cite{Scully2010, Dorfman2018}, improves reliability (less relative fluctuation in power)~\cite{Kalaee2021, Singh2023}, and may lead to violation of classical thermodynamic trade-off relations (classical thermodynamic uncertainty relation (cTUR)~\cite{Barato2015} and power-efficiency-constancy trade-off relation~\cite{Pietzonka2018})~\cite{Ptaszy2018, Liu2019, Pal2020, Rignon2021, Pena2021, Kalaee2021, Van2022, Souza2022, Singh2023, Prech2023, Manzano2023, Jaseem2023}.
 These violations indicate that these engines can operate in the quantum regime.
 However, it does not necessarily imply that quantum engines are operating close to their optimal capacity in terms of reliability.
 Ideally, one would expect negligible relative fluctuation in power from an ideal continuous engine.
 However, relative fluctuation cannot be suppressed to zero due to the existence of a finite lower bound on it determined by the quantum thermodynamic uncertainty relation (qTUR)~\cite{Hasegawa2020}.
 This lower bound represents a fundamental quantum limit, which is derived from the celebrated quantum Cramér-Rao bound~\cite{Braunstein1994}, and is closely related to the so-called quantum speed limits~\cite{Hasegawa2020, Hasegawa2023}.